ccgr1121/IMS-Project/README.md

 ### Walkthrough
 If I wanted to add a new customer to the database, I would first press Ctrl+F11 to run the software.
-I would then enter in the word "customer" to tell the software to interact with the customer , and the word "create" to tell the software that I wish to create a new entry.
+I would then enter in the word "customer" to tell the software to interact with the customer, and the word "create" to tell the software that I wish to create a new entry.

 Once I have done this, I would type in the first name of the new customer, followed by the last name.